lambert-o/QOTSA-API/.github/README.md

 # QOTSA-API

-An API for Queens Of The Stone Age songs 🎸
+An API for Queens of the Stone Age songs 🎸

 ## Requirements
 Java 17 or later